Carlosrincong/AWS-Solutions-Architect-Associate/S3/README.md

 - MFA Delete: requires verioning enabled
 - Access Logs: Logs all access to s3 bucket.
 Set the monitored bucket and the log bucket (destination), they cant be the same.
 - Pre-signed URL: using the URL, other user can access to the content of the URL by inhering the permissions of the user that generate the URL.
+- Acces point: is an entry point to access to files in a bucket with specific permissions and to specific prefix.
+So, you only need to give access to the users to the access point, then they will get access.

 # S3 Cost Optimization